mahak-23/Digital-Business-Panel/README.md

-# Digital Business Panel
+# Digital Business Dashboard

+Welcome to the Digital Business Dashboard project!

-This is a digital business panel application built with React.
+This project includes a dashboard application built with React, showcasing various components such as statistics, orders, calendar, and data grid.

+## Live Demo

+Check out the live demo [here](https://digital-business-dashboard.netlify.app/dashboard).

 ## Features